gianlazz/Cogneat/README.md

 Crisp, clean data driven approach to physical and mental well being, while supplying evidence based suggestions to optimize the users time spent in an ideal baseline state.

-We are:
+### We are:
+- Data Driven
+- Evidence Based
+- Informative
+- Informed
+- Technical
+- Empithetic

-We are not:
+### We are not:
+- Robotic
+- Un-empithetic
+- New-Age